zealtv/notebook/DSTIKE ESP32 Watch.md

 -  display filename and recording state on screen
 -  indicate if device is receiving data, and other information via NeoPixel

-If you are starting developing from scratch with one of these watches, read on...

 ---

+If you are starting development from scratch with one of these watches, read on...

 # Setting up the initial development environment
 This is especially for the DSTIKE esp32 OLED device.